gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-smallest-programs.md

 gl.clear(gl.COLOR_BUFFER_BIT);
 ```

-now render with the texture from the framebuffer.
+Now render with the texture from the framebuffer.
 Does your cube turn magenta?
 If not
 then your issue is not the rendering to the texture part it's something else.

 ## Using the `SCISSOR_TEST` and `gl.clear`

 The `SCISSOR_TEST` clips both drawing and clearing to some sub rectangle of the canvas (or current framebuffer).

 You enable the scissor test with

 ```js
 gl.enable(gl.SCISSOR_TEST);
 ```

-and then you set the rectangle in pixels relative to the bottom right corner.
-The same parameters
+and then you set the scissor rectangle in pixels relative to the bottom right corner.
+It uses the same parameters
 as `gl.viewport`.

 ```js